dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 ## Install client dependencies

-The sample app demonstrates how to use JavaScript client apps that are built atop Node.js.
+The sample app demonstrates how to use JavaScript client apps that are built on top of Node.js.
 Each client app was initially based on a template created by the `npm` CLI.
 The following table lists the template commands used to create each client app, along with the default port:

 | App type                       | Create template command      | Default port |
 |--------------------------------|------------------------------|--------------|